specklesystems/speckle-docs/viewer/measurements-tool-api.md

 This extension provides basic configurable measurement capabilities.
 The tool is autonomous, and is able to create measurements on it's own.
 :::warning
-This extension requires and active ICameraProvider extension implementation.
+This extension requires and active CameraController extension implementation.
 :::

 ### <h3>Accessors</h3>